3.2.2. Histogram Equalization¶

 Histogram equalization thus serves as a preprocessing step in vision systems to compensate for the effect of an unknown change in illumination (grey value scaling).
 For instance in a face recognition system where images of human faces have to be compared with other images of the same face (and most probably taken under different illumination conditions).

 3.2.2.4.
-Code
+Code¶

-Using the Numpy function histogram to make histograms and the interp function for linear table interpolation, the code for histogram equalization is simple:
+function for linear table interpolation, the code for

 def histogramEqualization(f, bins=100):